 A lot of service businesses sell using Easy Digital Downloads because it only deals with virtual products.
 This keeps it simple behind the scenes.
+WooCommerce comes with several shipping options (such as shipping rates, tax calculation, and shipping labels) many of which are on offer with WooCommerce Services plugin from Jetpack.
 However, the fact that WooCommerce can sell physical or virtual products isn’t a disadvantage.
 If you disable the shipping options then these will disappear anyway, which keeps things nice and simple in the WordPress admin.

 There are a few reasons to choose WooCommerce over Easy Digital Downloads:

 - If there’s any chance that you might sell physical products and need to charge postage one day, then you should definitely choose WooCommerce.
 This simply isn’t possible with Easy Digital Downloads.

 - It’s also slightly easier to use WooCommerce to list service products in a table.
 I’ll show you how to do this with both plugins in the next sections.
 However, there’s one extra step with Easy Digital Downloads that happens automatically with WooCommerce.

 - If you want to sell your time based on the number of hours or days, instead of charging a set price for each service, then WooCommerce is best.

 If any of these points apply to you, then I’d recommend selling services in WooCommerce rather than EDD.
 Otherwise, they’re both excellent options and you should read about each one to choose which is best for selling your services.

 Instructions for selling services using WooCommerce